It's the ability to reason that wears so thin

 The secret to a good life is knowing when you're through.

-who are partially responsible for the 90s punk revival.
-Their songs often are influenced by ska elements.
-This is largely due to bassist Matt Freeman and Guitarist/Singer Tim Armstrong being former members of the ska band Operation Ivy.
-They were joined by Lars Frederiksen and Brett Reed, who left the band in 2006 and was replaced by Branden Steineckert.
+Rancid are a punk rock band from Berkeley, formed in the early 90s by bassist Matt Freeman and guitarist/singer Tim Armstrong, formerly of the ska band Operation Ivy.
+They were joined by rhythm guitarist Lars Frederiksen and drummer Brett Reed.
+Reed left in 2006 and was replaced by Branden Steineckert.

-started out on that label.
-Armstrong has a large footprint in the music scene having collaborated with acts such as Pink, Gwen Stefani, Travis Barker and Cypress Hill.
-From 1998 to 2003 he was married to Brody Dalle, lead singer of The Distillers.
+Outside of Rancid, Tim Armstrong has a massive footprint on the music scene.
+He's the owner of Hellcat Records, a label which mostly hosts sub-genres of punk such as Oi!, Ska, rockabilly, is a member of the supergroup Transplants and has collaborated with various other acts such as Pink, Gwen Stefani, Travis Barker and Cypress Hill.
+From 1998 to 2003, he was married to Brody Dalle, lead singer of The Distillers.

 - Rancid (1993)

 - Life Won't Wait (1998)

 - Rancid (2000) - Not to be confused with the 1993 album.

 - ...Honor Is All We Know (2014)

 Another notable release of theirs is a split album with NOFX in which both bands cover six songs of the other.
 Two versions were released with differently colored album covers.
 A green one in which the NOFX songs are before Rancid's portion and an orange one in which this is reversed.

 - Album Title Drop: ...And Out Come the Wolves has its title dropped in "Junkie Man".
 Although really they got the title from a poem that appeared in Jim Carroll's The Basketball Diaries, then had Carroll himself recite excerpts of said poem as Spoken Word in Music.